johnloy/esm-commonjs-interop-manual/README.md

 ## $#@&%*!

 Interop between [EcmaScript modules](https://exploringjs.com/impatient-js/ch_modules.html#overview-syntax-of-ecmascript-modules), aka ES modules, aka ESM, aka [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and [CommonJS](https://nodejs.org/api/modules.html), aka CJS, modules is a complicated and confusing matter most JavaScript developers no doubt don't want to have to think about.
-There are more mission critical things on which to spend time and brain cycles, namely application logic.
+There are more mission-critical things on which to spend time and brain cycles, namely application logic.

 Still, it's consequential in the modern JS ecosystem for two reasons: